deephdc/deep-docs/source/user/overview/user-roles.rst

 **What DEEP can offer to you:**

 * a :ref:`catalogue <user/overview/architecture:The marketplace>` full of ready-to-use modules to perform inference with your data
-* an :ref:`API <user/overview/architecture:The API>` to easily interact with the services
+* an :ref:`API <user/overview/architecture:The DEEPaaS API>` to easily interact with the services
 * solutions to run the inference in the Cloud or in your local resources
 * the ability to develop complex topologies by composing different modules

 **Related HowTo's:**

+* :doc:`How to perform inference remotely <../howto/inference-remotely>`
 * :doc:`How to perform inference locally <../howto/inference-locally>`